Historic Preservation

 How is the region performing?

-There are currently 122 historical markers in Lackawanna, Luzerne, and Wayne Counties, which comprise almost five percent of all historical markers located in the Commonwealth.
-The three-county region also has a combined total of 7,697 above-ground resources, which hold a notable percentage of the statewide total of these historic buildings or sites.
-Finally, the three-county region has 207 district resources, which comprise five percent of the state’s total of these larger areas of historical significance.
+There are currently 135 historical markers in the four counties, which comprise approximately five percent of all historical markers located in the Commonwealth.
+The four-county region also has a combined total of 9,011 above-ground resources, which hold a notable percentage of the statewide total of these historic buildings or sites.
+Finally, the four-county region has 229 district resources, which comprises five percent of the state’s total of these larger areas of historical significance.